Versed (Midazolam) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - HSA funds

-After you complete drug rehab, you may also want to continue your addiction treatment with a continuing care program such as sober living or aftercare.
+After you complete drug rehab, you may also want to continue your Versed treatment with a continuing care program such as sober living or aftercare.
 These types of programs are designed to help people in recovery overcome obstacles in early sobriety and maintain their recovery.

 Sober Living Programs